jbfink/vcforlibraries/slides/04basicconcepts/01_slide.md

-!SLIDE bullets incremental transition=fade
+!SLIDE smbullets incremental transition=fade
 # What version control is good on #

 * text
-* things which require iterative development
+* things which require iterative development...
+* ...and whose histories you might want to revisit
+* collaboration
+* and solo work

-!SLIDE
+!SLIDE bullets incremental transition=fade
-.notes initting? (crosswords metaphor throughout?)
+# what version control is bad on #

+* binaries
+* your learning curve

 !SLIDE
 .notes committing